Tansy (Ai Ju)

 Blue Tansy, Tanacetum annuum, is often confused with common tansy (Tanacetum vulgare).
 They are not the same plant.
 The first is an essential oil with a completely different chemical profile and containing none of the compounds that are known to be toxic in common tansy.

 The compounds axillarin and 5-dicaffeoylquinic acid, found in tansy have been shown in research conducted by Britain and Spain and published in 2011, to have antiviral properties that are effective against herpes simplex virus (HSV) and might be used for creating a medicine for treating or preventing HSV.

 Tansy is commonly used as an effective insect repellent.
-In the 1940s distilled tansy oil was blended with fleabane, pennyroyal and diluted alcohol as a well-known mosquito repellent.
-Research has confirmed tansy extract does repel mosquitos, though not as effective as products containing DEET.
+In the 1940s distilled tansy oil was blended with fleabane, pennyroyal, and diluted alcohol as a well-known mosquito repellent.
+Research has confirmed tansy extract does repel mosquitos, though not as effectively as products containing DEET.
 A study from Sweden conducted in 2008, also showed tansy as able to repel ticks 64-72% for each oil constituent.

 Tansy is especially toxic to dogs and can be unhealthy for goats and sheep as well.